advertisement...

 Skagway

-Skagway is located on the panhandle of Alaska.
+Skagway is located in the panhandle of Alaska.
 It first started out as a city but now is known as a borough.
 The area of land is 452 square miles and 12 square miles of water.
 It was founded in 1897, incorporated as a city in 1900, and became a borough in 2007.

 Sitka

 Sitka was formally called New Archangel.
 It is located on the island of Baranof as well as the southernmost part of the island of Chicaghagof.
-Sitka has a population of close to 9,000 people and is the fourth largest city in Alaska by population.
+Sitka has a population of close to 9,000 people and is the fourth-largest city in Alaska by population.

 Advertisement.